On the stability properties of power networks with time-varying inertia: Inertia induced instability

 Theorem \ref{thm_instability} demonstrates the existence of single-bus inertia trajectories such that an arbitrary small frequency deviation may result in substantial deviations in system trajectories.
-Hence, the stability properties of the power network may be compromised when suitable control is applied on local inertia.
+Hence, the stability properties of the power network may be compromised when local inertia is suitably controlled.
 The latter may motivate attacks on the inertia of the power network, which may cause large frequency oscillations.
 In addition, Theorem \ref{thm_instability} demonstrates the importance of restricting inertia trajectories at all buses, as follows from Assumption \ref{assum_inertia_growth}, to deduce stability.
 It should also be noted that a result that trivially follows from Theorem \ref{thm_instability} is the existence of inertia trajectories on multiple buses that cause instability.

-The following result, proven in the appendix, is a corollary of Theorem \ref{thm_instability} which deduces the existence of single-bus inertia trajectories that render an equilibrium point unstable.
+The following result, proven in the Appendix, is a corollary of Theorem \ref{thm_instability} which deduces the existence of single-bus inertia trajectories that render an equilibrium point unstable.

 \begin{corollary} Let Assumption \ref{assum_Virtual_Inertia} hold, Assumption \ref{assum_inertia_growth} hold for all $j \in \mathcal{N} \setminus \{ k\}$ and consider an equilibrium of \eqref{dynsys}, \eqref{sysl_compact} where Assumption \ref{assum_instability} holds for some bus $k$.
 Then, there exists a finite trajectory $M_k (t) \geq M^0_k, t \geq 0$ such that the considered equilibrium is unstable. \end{corollary}